SofianR2/mybots/README.md

 parallelHillClimber.py - generates the list of parents and children to mutate/evolve, actually evolves them, and shows the best result

 solution.py - the actual "robots" and where they are generated - AddNewLinkAndJoint() adds new links and joints to add to the link and joint lists, and BuildBody() goes through these lists and actually creates the links and joints.
-The Mutate() Function is where mutations occur such as extending the robot's body or removing a link from the body.
+The Mutate() function is where mutations occur such as extending the robot's body or removing a link from the body.